dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 ### Service-to-service security

 All calls between Dapr applications can be made secure with mutual (mTLS) authentication on hosted platforms, including automatic certificate rollover, via the Dapr Sentry service.
-The diagram below shows this for self hosted applications.

 For more information read the [service-to-service security]({{< ref "security-concept.md#sidecar-to-sidecar-communication" >}}) article.